 There are currently a multitude of interim storage facilities for radioactive waste with negligible heat generation situated all over the country, near research facilities or operated by the nuclear industry as well as state collection depots in 11 German states.

-Finding a final repository
+Finding a final repository for high-level waste

 The commission's much fought over work showed that finding the right site is a difficult one as no community or town in Germany is particularly keen on living next to a cemetery for contaminated waste, Hendricks said.
 Bavaria’s government, for example, does not tire of pointing out that there are no suitable rock formations to be found in the regional state.
 And the residents of Salzgitter, near Schacht Konrad, are afraid that the nearby repository will be extended to house even more than the 303,000 m3 of low and medium-level waste.
-The state of Lower Saxony only agreed to the 2013 site selection law that regulates the exploration of potential repositories if investigations at Gorleben salt mine were stopped and no further atomic waste containers were sent to the interim storage facility nearby.
+The state of Lower Saxony only agreed to the 2013 site selection law if investigations at Gorleben salt mine were stopped and no further atomic waste containers were sent to the interim storage facility nearby.

 Security concerns at existing facilities for waste with negligible heat generation at Morsleben and in the old salt mine Asse, which will cost several billion euros to be fixed, have undermined the trust in the safety of nuclear waste repositories.
 The situation is particularly dire at Asse, where over 200,000 m3 of low and medium-level waste have to be retrieved from instable mine shafts partially flooded with groundwater (influent saline solutions), causing concerns that radioactive elements could contaminate the drinking water nearby.
 Getting the leaking radioactive barrels, which were deposited in 1967, out of Asse cannot be attempted until 2033, the ministry said.